Offboarding process for Helmholtz Cloud Services¶

 - Complete service Offboarding (1)

-- Offboarding of a using centre (2)
+- Offboarding of a using center (2)

 Whereas (2) is a subset of process steps described in (1).

-Complete service Offboarding
+Complete service Offboarding¶

 It might come up due to a review that a service is not used anymore, does not fulfill Exclusion criteria anymore or should be offboarded for other reasons.
 The primary goal of this process is to remove services from the Service Catalogue in a transparent and structured way.
 Therefore, a Retirement Form was worked out to capture all important information for Offboarding at the very beginning of the process.
+The Retirement form will be integrated into Plony in future - until then, you can use the corresponding Excel Template.

 The triggers for the Offboarding Process are:

-• Service Portfolio Review triggered the retirement of the service (triggered by HIFIS) (1)
+- Service Portfolio Review triggered the retirement of the service (triggered by HIFIS) (1)

 Whatever the trigger, the first thing that needs to be done by the service provider is to fill out the Retirement form.
-The roles that are authorized to fill out the Retirement Form are the Service Owner and the Centre Manager/Contact.
+The roles that are authorized to fill out the Retirement Form are the Service Owner and the Center Manager/Contact.
 The Retirement form asks for the following information:

-Field Description/Explanation Required value
+Field | Description/Explanation | Required value |

-Service name List of services the service provider currently offers in Helmholtz Cloud to choose from Yes
+Service name | List of services the service provider currently offers in Helmholtz Cloud to choose from | Yes |

-Offboarding type Complete service Offboarding service or Offboarding of a using centre Yes
+Offboarding type | Complete service Offboarding service or Offboarding of a using center | Yes |

-Offboarding of a using centre List of using centres the service is provided to if “Offboarding type” is “Offboarding of a using centre”
+Offboarding of a using center | List of using centers the service is provided to | if “Offboarding type” is “Offboarding of a using center” |

-Reason for Offboarding Short explanation why Offboarding should be initiated No
+Reason for Offboarding | Short explanation why Offboarding should be initiated | No |

-Contact person for Offboarding at service provider Person HIFIS can get back to while performing the Offboarding process Yes
+Contact person for Offboarding at service provider | Person HIFIS can get back to while performing the Offboarding process | Yes |

-Contact person for Offboarding at using centre Person HIFIS can get back to while performing the Offboarding process Yes
+Contact person for Offboarding at using center | Person HIFIS can get back to while performing the Offboarding process | Yes |

-Dependencies to other services Dependencies to other services Yes
+Dependencies to other services | Dependencies to other services | Yes |

-Deprovisioning Deprovisioning state/step dates and which user groups are affected Yes
+Deprovisioning | Deprovisioning state/step dates and which user groups are affected | Yes |

-Backup strategy Verification of information given to HIFIS earlier regarding backup strategy are still up to date – to be sure how data of Retired service is backed-up/ treated Yes
+Backup strategy | Verification of information given to HIFIS earlier regarding backup strategy are still up to date – to be sure how data of Retired service is backed-up/ treated | Yes |

-Planned Offboarding date Date until which Offboarding should be completed Yes
+Planned Offboarding date | Date until which Offboarding should be completed | Yes |

 For the whole process visualization and step-by-step explanation please check the corresponding files.

-Offboarding of a using centre
+Offboarding of a using center¶

 - Service’s status in Helmholtz Cloud Portal will not be set to “Discontinued”